Free Download · Version 2.3.0

 What is browser forensics?

-Can I recover deleted browser history with Sherlock Browser Viewer?
+Can I recover deleted browser history with Sherlock Forensics Browser Viewer?

-Can Sherlock Browser Viewer extract incognito browsing history?
+Can Sherlock Forensics Browser Viewer extract incognito browsing history?

 Not from disk alone.
 Chrome incognito, Edge InPrivate, Firefox private browsing and Brave private windows are designed to not persist incognito history to local storage.
 Sherlock reads the disk-persisted state, so by design it will not surface incognito history from a normal profile read.
 Incognito history can sometimes be reconstructed from DNS cache, browser cache leaks under crash recovery, network logs, OS prefetch and RAM dumps.
 Sherlock covers the disk side; pair with memory forensics for the full private browsing timeline.

-How is Sherlock Browser Viewer different from Nirsoft BrowsingHistoryView?
+How is Sherlock Forensics Browser Viewer different from Nirsoft BrowsingHistoryView?

 Nirsoft BrowsingHistoryView is the long-standing free Windows-only browsing history view utility.
-It enumerates browser history records but offers no chain of custody, no court-ready PDF, no WAL/unflushed journal reads for deleted browser history, no Linux support and no unified browser timeline across the Chromium and Gecko families.
-Sherlock Browser Viewer is the Nirsoft alternative built for forensic-grade work: WAL reads, cross-platform Windows + Linux, chain of custody in the Forensic Edition and the full $29 CSV export pipeline for legal evidence.
+It enumerates browser history records but offers no chain of custody manifest, no Tor Browser support, no deleted-record recovery and no unified browser timeline across the Chromium and Gecko families.
+Sherlock Forensics Browser Viewer is the Nirsoft alternative built for forensic-grade work: sixteen artifact categories, deleted-record recovery from SQLite freelist and WAL, Tor Browser support, chain of custody manifest in the Forensic Edition, unified cross-browser timeline normalization and the full $49 CSV export pipeline for legal evidence.

 What browser data can be used as evidence in HR investigations?

-Does Sherlock Browser Viewer work on Mac or Linux?
+Does Sherlock Forensics Browser Viewer work on Mac or Linux?

-Sherlock Browser Viewer ships as Windows x64 and Linux x64 native binaries. macOS is not currently supported.
-Linux requires libgtk-3, libfontconfig1 and libxkbcommon.
-We are evaluating macOS for a future release based on customer demand.
-For macOS browser forensics today, the Sherlock workflow is to acquire the macOS browser profiles via a forensic disk image and analyze on Linux or Windows.
+Version 2.2.0 ships as a Windows x64 native binary for Windows 10 and 11. macOS and Linux are not currently supported.
+For macOS or Linux browser forensics today, the Sherlock workflow is to acquire the browser profiles via a forensic disk image and analyze them on a Windows machine.

 Can I extract browser history from a forensic disk image?